 Hair Removal 101: The Best Ways To Remove Unwanted Hair For Summer

-Skimpy swimsuits, short shorts, strapless tops and barely-there dresses – when it comes to the sunniest season of the year, less is cooler both wardrobe-wise and hair wise when it’s hot AF out.
-Yet with so many fuzz-free solutions available to beauty savvy babes nowadays, deciding which hair removal tecnique is right for you can be confusing.
-Shaving is easy, but you have to do it all the time, waxing hurts like hell, but it lasts longer, and laser can leave a dent in your bank account, but it’s permanent.
-Don’t worry, we researched the pros and cons – and consulted the experts – to break it all down for you.
+Skimpy swimsuits, short shorts, strapless tops, and barely-there dresses – when it comes to the sunniest season of the year, less is cooler, both wardrobe-wise and hair-wise, when it’s hot AF out.
+Yet, with so many fuzz-free solutions available to beauty-savvy babes nowadays, deciding which hair removal technique is right for you can be confusing.
+Shaving is easy, but you have to do it all the time; waxing hurts like hell, but it lasts longer, and laser can leave a dent in your bank account, but it’s permanent.
+Don’t worry; we researched the pros and cons – and consulted the experts – to break it all down for you.
 See you at the beach!